ahmedrebei/ADTL/README.md

-# Affinity driven Transfer Learning in short term load forecasting
+# Affinity driven Transfer Learning for short term load forecasting
 ## Experiment 1
 This is the experiment from section 3.1.2.
 It is performed on simulated data set.
 The following figure prensents the distance between task 1 (respectivaly task 5) and sll the other tasks.